 If your kids are older, planning a walk at sunset is a fun way to spend time together.
 If possible, choose an elevated location from which you can see the sun's descent, or for the ultimate sunset experience, opt for a west-coast beach.

-Bird watching is an ideal way to get the whole family outdoors and involved.
-Buy a field journal to help identify birds and keep a family log of all the birds you spot or take or draw pictures and start a family bird-watching scrapbook complete with images.
+Birdwatching is an ideal way to get the whole family outdoors and involved.
+Buy a field journal to help identify birds, and keep a family log of all the birds you spot.
+You can also take snapshots or draw pictures and start a family birdwatching scrapbook complete with images.

 Family Night Out

 Have a family night out and go to a movie, concert, or play.
-Get each person to come up with a list of fun night out activities and compile a list.
+Get each person to come up with ideas of fun night out activities, and compile a list.
 Choose a different activity each week or month.